haiku/website/content/blog/nielx/2024-02-05_rfc_coding_guidelines_formatting_class_member_declarations.md

 Out of scope for this RFC are:

 - The discussion of whether any of the language features used as examples above must be added to the style guide.

+- Doing a one-time reformat of (parts) of the codebase.

 - Any proposal about the further use of the Haiku Format Bot.